DD-65/Programmable-Machine/readme.md

 ## Overview

-This project lets you train and run a simple image classifier directly in the browser: no server, no installs.
+This project lets you train and run a simple image classifier directly in the browser without a server or installs.
 It captures examples from your webcam and fine-tunes a lightweight head on top of pretrained embeddings.

 ## Motivation